mas-cli/mas/README.md

 #### 🍻 Custom Homebrew tap

-We provide a [custom Homebrew tap](https://github.com/mas-cli/homebrew-tap) with pre-built bottles for all macOS versions since 10.11 (El Capitan).
+The [mas custom Homebrew tap](https://github.com/mas-cli/homebrew-tap) provides pre-built bottles for all macOS versions since 10.11 (El Capitan).
 The newest versions of mas, however, are only available for macOS 10.15+ (Catalina or newer).

-To install mas from our tap:
+To install mas from the custom tap:

 ```shell
 brew install mas-cli/tap/mas